Acts 28

 He finally made it and his ambition to preach the Gospel in the greatest city known to mankind was fulfilled thanks to the grace of God.

-And as the Book of Acts begins with Luke writing about Jesus, Luke ends his report to Theophilus writing about Jesus.
+And as the Book of Acts begun with Luke writing about Jesus, Acts 1:1, Luke ends his report to Theophilus by writing about Jesus, Acts 28:31.

 MENU